-The Expense Ratio and How ETF Fees Work
+Expense Ratios and How ETF Fees Work

-When researching or looking at information on ETFs or mutual funds, one of the most prominent pieces of information you'll see should be what's called the expense ratio.
+When researching or looking at information on ETFs or mutual funds, one of the first pieces of information to look for is the expense ratio.
 Expressed as a percentage, it is a management fee that is deducted from the fund's assets.

 Why ETF Fees Matter